VoronDesign/Voron-Documentation/tuning/sensorless.md

     Example: `diag_pin: ^PG9`
 8. **Add** this below the `diag_pin` entry: `driver_SGTHRS: 255`

-For those of you that took the Danger Klipper route above, add this line below your `run_current` property:
+For those of you that took the Kalico route above, add this line below your `run_current` property:

 ```
 home_current: 0.49